MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/account.md

 **Delete:** Read-only

 ## <a name="parentid"></a>Parent Id
-The system generated identifier of the customer that contains the account.
+The system-generated identifier of the customer that contains the account.

 **Add:** Read-only
 **Update:** Read-only